Traditional French town house - Olonzac

 We have made some fantastic discoveries for both day trips and short breaks away and would be happy to recommend all our favourites.

-There are airports at Carcassonne, which is the nearest at 28 Km, but also at Beziers, Perpignan and Montpelier.
+There’s an airport at Carcassonne, which is the nearest at 28 Km, but flights also also to Beziers, Perpignan and Montpelier.
 The closest International hub is Toulouse, about 2 hours drive away.
 A train station at nearby Lezignan-Corbieres connects with Paris and Barcelona.
 Barcelona is a 2-3 hour drive.

 The house is perfectly positioned for everything you could want from a holiday in the South of France.
 We love it and are very happy to share it with you.
 As this is our second home, the swap does not have to be simultaneous and we may even be able to be there to greet you, show you around the house and take you for a welcome aperitif at the bar.

 It’s an inspirational area - so much so that this is my book which might answer your questions and gIve you more of a taste of French village life in Occitanie, if you are interested.